mathdigilab/mathdigilab.github.io/docs/Learn/Paths/QuantFinance.md

 Build a strong foundation in probability and statistics.
 I recommend [Harvard's Stat 110](https://projects.iq.harvard.edu/stat110/home) and Sheldon Ross's [A First Course in Probability](https://www.amazon.in/First-Course-Probability-9th/dp/9332543515).
 Also, learn about stochastic processes and time series analysis.

 You can explore [Probability & Statistics with R](https://www.isibang.ac.in/~athreya/Teaching/PaSwR/) by Dr. Siva Athreya.
 Its intended for M.Sc.
 Data Science students at CMI.
 Don't forget to explore [Introduction to Stochastic Processes](https://sites.google.com/view/parthanilroy/home/teaching/stoch_proc/lectvs) by Dr. Parthanil Roy.

 ### Machine Learning

 Learn the basics of machine learning and deep learning.
 I recommend [Andrew Ng's Machine Learning](https://www.coursera.org/learn/machine-learning) from *DeepLearning.AI*.
 One can take [Andrew Ng's Deeplearning Specialization](https://www.coursera.org/specializations/deep-learning) if already familiar with machine learning.
 If you find it too big of a commitment, then you can take [MIT 6.S191 Introduction to Deep Learning](http://introtodeeplearning.com/) taught by Alexander Amini and Ava Amini.
 It is a great course that will introduce you to the basics of deep learning.
 It is a great course for beginners.

-### Financial Mathematics
+### Financial Mathematics, Portfolio & Risk Management

 One of the most difficult things for an undergrad to grasp because it deals with a lot of advanced mathematics at the level of graduate courses.
 I recommend finishing [MIT 18.S096 - Topics in Mathematics with Applications in Finance](https://ocw.mit.edu/courses/mathematics/18-s096-topics-in-mathematics-with-applications-in-finance-fall-2013/) at this level.
 It will revise essential math and introduce you to financial modeling.